Step-by-Step Guide to RNA-Seq Data Analysis

 An example of the results from identifying differentially expressed genes (DEGs) is provided below.

-Functional Analysis(Gene Ontology Analysis and Pathway Analysis)
+Functional Enrichment Analysis(Gene Ontology Analysis and Pathway Analysis)

 This process investigates which functions the genes identified as differentially expressed genes (DEGs) are primarily involved in.
 Regarding the representation of gene functions, Gene Ontology (GO) or pathways are often utilized.